-Using Evidence in Practice is a six-week online workshop where you will gain a deeper understanding of the utility of evidence in education, explore strategies to effectively use evidence, and begin the process of implementing a learning agenda in your context.
-This workshop includes a combination of videos, readings, activities, and other practical resources, along with ongoing discussions and supportive peer-feedback.
+Using Evidence in Practice is a six-week online workshop in which you’ll gain a deeper understanding of the utility of evidence in education, explore strategies to effectively use evidence, and begin the process of implementing a learning agenda in your program, school, or district.

 - Turning problems of practice into questions of diagnosis, implementation, and impact